 Be Equipped to Manage your Infectious Waste Effectively

 Daniels Health products, education, and resources provide valuable, sustainable, cost-effective, and most importantly, compliant protection and guidelines for healthcare facilities.
+With containers and services designed to minimize infection control risk and protect frontline healthcare workers in the generation, packaging and movement of infectious waste, Daniels Health is recognized as the national leader of clinically-designed waste services.
 For more information on who we are and what we do, call us today.